AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 Back up the show
 ----------------

-At regular intervals while you are programming, and when you have finished programming (or you've run out of time) and it's showtime, the most important thing is to save the show (see section 3.3.5 on page 70 for instructions).
+At regular intervals while you are programming, and when you have finished programming (or you've run out of time) and it's showtime, the most important thing is to [save the show](../titan-basics/loading-and-saving-shows.md#saving-the-show).
 It is important to also back up the show by saving it to a USB drive, enabling you to swap to a different console if there are problems.

 Label the console